cityssm/tv-display/README.md

 located at various City facilities.
 The most prominent display that uses the in-house system is the one in the Civic Centre lobby.

+This is not a digital signage or kiosk operating system, but rather a simple "webpage" that can run through a series of content items.
+We are running this solution with different configurations on several different platforms, including:

+- Windows XP running Internet Explorer 11
+- Raspbian (Linux on a Raspberry Pi) running Midori
+- SanicKiosk (Linux kiosk OS) running Opera 12

 As we expand our footprint, we are cleaning up the code associated with displaying the content, and releasing it for the benefit of others.